-If you buy a printer that turns out to be faulty, you can choose to reject it and get a refund as long as you do this within a reasonable time.
+If you buy a dishwasher that turns out to be faulty you can choose to reject it and get a refund as long as you do this within a reasonable time.

-If you bought your printer before the 1 October 2015, you're covered under the Sale of Goods Act and usually have three to four weeks to reject it if it's faulty.
+If you bought your dishwasher before the 1 October 2015, you're covered under the Sale of Goods Act and usually have three to four weeks to reject it if it's faulty.

-If you bought your printer after 1 October 2015 you're covered under the Consumer Rights Act and have 30 days to reject it and get a refund if it's faulty.
+If you bought your dishwasher after 1 October 2015 you're covered under the Consumer Rights Act and have 30 days to reject it and get a refund if it's faulty.

-Use our template letter if you want to get a refund for a faulty printer.
+Use our template letter if you want to get a refund for a faulty dishwasher.

 Repair or replacement

-You also have the right to get faulty goods replaced or repaired if you prefer, or if it's too late to reject them.
+You also have the right to get faulty goods replaced or repaired if you prefer, or if it's too late to reject them and get a refund.

 The retailer can choose the cheaper of the two options as long as they can show the option you want would be disproportionately expensive.

-You can use our letter to claim for a repair or a replacement printer.
+You can use our letter to claim for a repair or a replacement dishwasher.

-If you're having problems and the shop won't repair or replace your printer then it should be reported to your local Trading Standards department as they are breaching your statutory rights.
+If you're having problems and the shop won't repair or replace your dishwasher, then it should report the shop to your local Trading Standards department as they're breaching your statutory rights.